grabnerandi/keptn-qualitygate-examples/minikube/README.md

 # Keptn Quality Gates on Minikube

 This is a step-by-step guide to install Keptn 0.6 Quality Gates on Minikube only needing 2vCPUs, 2GB RAM & 20GB Disk!
+The intention of this tutorial is to refine it and then bring it over to the Keptn Doc.
+So - I need your help and feedback to validate these steps also work on your machine.
+Thanks in advance!

 I have been running through this on my Windows 10 with HyperV enabled.
 It should work the same regardless of the OS and Hypervisor as long as Minikube supports it!